followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/expandAll(groupIndex).md

 ===================================================================

 <!--shortDescription-->
 Expands master rows or groups of a specific level.
+Does not apply if data is remote.
 <!--/shortDescription-->

 <!--paramName1-->groupIndex<!--/paramName1-->